oneapi-src/oneDAL/docs/source/api/data-management/tables.rst

 .. .. enum-class:: sparse_indexing

 sparse_indexing::zero_based
-   The indices of the sparse table are stored in :capterm:`zero-based` format.
+   The indices of the sparse table are stored in zero-based format.

 sparse_indexing::one_based
-   The indices of the sparse table are stored in :capterm:`one-based` format.
+   The indices of the sparse table are stored in one-based format.

 .. toctree::